tpgkevin/Neural-Data-Pipeline-for-Kilosort/README.md

 ## Post-Processing
 The primary goal of the Post-Processing section was to package all of the desired results from Kilosort into a single structure which could be easily interpreted and used by researchers.
 Some of these results were extracted from kilosort's output, while some required efficiently opening and processing the raw data.

 Finally the post-processing script created a single interactive and digestible visual report for each neuron.
-This allowed researchers to validate results of Kilosrt and also to catalog the results of the spike-sorting output.
+This allowed researchers to validate results of Kilosort and also to catalog the results of the spike-sorting output.

 ![Example-Report](https://user-images.githubusercontent.com/35672096/143326569-563bc671-ed59-442a-a9df-3a60cb5c3ad9.png)